 This Prospectus has been prepared in accordance with the applicable guidelines stipulated by the Capital Market Authority of Sultanate of Oman.
-This is an unofficial English version of the original prospectus prepared in Arabic and approved by Capital Market Authority vide its Administrative Decision No. E / 56 / 2017 dated 30 August, 2017.
+This is an unofficial English version of the original prospectus prepared in Arabic and approved by Capital Market Authority vide its Administrative Decision no. K / 26 / 2019 dated 28 February 2019.
 In the event of any conflict between the English and Arabic versions of the prospectus, the Arabic version will prevail.
-The Prospectus containing this information has been submitted according to the requirements for securities issued in primary market of Capital Market Authority, Sultanate of Oman.

-It is to be emphasized here that Capital Market Authority is not responsible for the accuracy and adequacy of the information contained in this publication, nor assume any liability for any damage or loss that might arise from reliance on such data and information used by any person.
+The Capital Market Authority assumes no responsibility for the accuracy and adequacy of the statements and information contained in the Prospectus nor shall it have any liability for any damage or loss resulting from the reliance upon or use of any part of the same by any person.